ocean/pygmy/docs/local_docker_development.md

 ### Part I: Shared Docker Containers

 The shared docker containers for HAProxy and the SSH Agent, these are used by all other containers in order to properly work.
-They are started with `pygmy` for Linux & OS X.
+They are started with `pygmy-apple` for macOS.

 ### [Part II: Drupal Docker Containers](./drupal_site_containers.md)